1972 Indianapolis 500: Jerry Grant penalty

 The morning after the race, USAC officials penalized Jerry Grant for taking fuel from Bobby Unser's pit tank.
 They disqualified him from that point on, and erased the final 12 laps from his tally.
 He was officially scored as out of the race with 188 laps completed.
 The penalty elevated Al Unser Sr. to second place, and dropped Grant to 12th finishing position.
 According to the rules, each car was allotted a strict limit of only 250 gallons of methanol in their pit-side tank (not including the fuel in the car at the start of the race) to complete the full 500 miles.

 The details of the pit snafu were never fully explained, and remains a topic of discussion among historians and fans.
 The team maintained that fueling the car was an unintentional mistake, however, others felt otherwise.
 It has been reported by some witnesses that Grant was directed into Unser's pit stall by the crew, while others believe Grant simply overshot his own stall.
 Several possible theories emerged, with one prevailing opinion suggesting that Grant's car was out of fuel, and his pit-side tank was also empty, due to him running high turbocharger boost during the race.
 Grant supposedly needed a splash of fuel to make it to the finish, and since Bobby Unser dropped out early, his pit-side tank was still mostly full.
 It was thought that Grant deliberately stopped in Unser's pit, aware of the predicament, and knowing Unser's tank would fill his car sufficiently and quicker.
 Another claim was made to Grant's defense that while the fuel hose was admittedly hooked up, no fuel actually flowed into the car.
-This claim was quickly dismissed.
+This claim was quickly dismissed, in-part because dead-man valves were not standard until 1982.
 Grant maintained later in life the infraction was unintentional, maintained his innocence, and felt the penalty was unjust.